-The Disneyland Resort reopens on April 30th and here are some changes you need to know about menus, prices, how to order food and more.
+The Disneyland Resort reopened on April 30th and here are some changes you need to know about menus, prices, how to order food and more.
 I’ll share with you some of my TOP food choices, why you should plan your meals ahead of time and tips for getting hard to snag dining reservations!
-In addition there are a few dining locations that will not be open at this time.
-You can find a complete list of everything both open and closed in both parks at the bottom of this post.
+This post contains affiliate links which means I make a little something when you purchase through the link with no extra cost to you.

 - Cafe Orleans – no Pommes frites as a side, only available with the Monte Cristo